Pyomo/pyomo/doc/OnlineDocs/contributed_packages/gdpopt.rst

 .. note::

-  In the above example, GDPopt uses the GDPopt-LOA strategy.
+  In the above example, GDPopt uses the GDPopt-LOA algorithm.
   Other strategies may be used by specifying them in the ``algorithm`` argument as shown above.
   All GDPopt options are listed below.